-Respondents to the SoE's annual alumni survey are asked if we may contact their employers regarding their performance.
-Employers are then asked the following question related to employer satisfaction: "When considering this employee's performance in working with P-12 students, how satisfied are you with the preparation he/she received in his/her professional education program at Webster University?"
+Respondents to the SOE's annual alumni survey are asked if we may contact their employers regarding their performance.
+Employers are then asked the following question related to employer satisfaction: "When considering this employee's performance in working with P-12 students, how satisfied are you with the preparation he or she received in his or her professional education program at Webster University?"

 The results of this survey item are listed in the table below.
 Available data show that 100% of our completers' employers are satisfied or highly satisfied with the preparation they received from Webster University, with the majority of the respondents indicating that they are highly satisfied.
 There is no SOE employer survey data available for 2020.

 *In 2018, the SOE began distributing its own survey to employers of its alumni.
 However, it was not until the 2019 distribution of this survey that we included a survey item to assess employer satisfaction.